 For example, the procedure of your sales process will explain the essential steps in it, but the work instructions will include every tiny detail that makes up those steps.
 Such as who is responsible for each step and any other background information.

 2. Procedures & work instructions flesh out broken steps in your organization

 As an organization, there are high chances you have multiple recurring tasks and processes going on.
 It's normal for employees to overlook a few of the steps when everything isn't documented properly.

 So when you begin creating procedures and work instructions, you discover existing loopholes in completing the task.
 Detailing the entire procedure and describing work instructions removes any room for misunderstanding.

 When you onboard new employees, you won't be able to begin the training right off the bat.
-So instead of letting them figure out everything on their own, you can hand them documented procedures and work instructions so they can familiarize themselves with tasks and steps.
+So instead of letting them figure out everything on their own, you can distribute SOPs and work instructions so they can familiarize themselves with tasks and steps.

 This ensures they aren't entirely clueless during training, can learn the process quickly, and can ask questions.
 This cuts down training time and ensures you won't have to start everything from scratch.